Table of Contents

 - Ribosomes: Made of two subunits (50S and 30S) forming 70S ribosomes, site of protein synthesis.

-- Polyribosomes: Chains of ribosomes on a single mRNA.
+- Polyribosomes: Chains of ribosomes attached to a single mRNA.

-Prokaryotic cells are simple yet efficient, with unique structures like plasmids and mesosomes that help them survive and adapt to various environments!
+Prokaryotic cells are simple yet efficient, with unique structures like plasmids, mesosomes, and inclusion bodies that help them survive and adapt to diverse environments.

 Eukaryotic Cells